JakubHojsan/DH110-22F/A03/README.md

 > On alternative transport: Not my many friends don't really use bikes, but there is a big bike culture in LA.
 So I would say biking is a great option.

+## Conclusion

+The interview gave me lots of insight into what a user would be looking for in a more sustainable application for transport.
+The contextual inquiry assignment was easy since it was what the user was familiar with and didn't pigeonhole them into an activity they didn't know how to do.
+The biggest take away was that applications like Bird actually are allowing for subsidized rides for students and free rides for athletes at UCLA.
+This means that a portion of walkable traffic was transfered to scooter traffic, which isn't a terrible thing.
+The public transit option is also something I have known about on Apple Maps, but the new iPhones have extremely robust bus routing now in comparison to before.
+These insights could potetially lead me to a solution in the near future to assist in sustainable cities.

+What can we do to move gas traffic to EV or other types of sustainable traffic?
+Bird seemed to make shorter commutes easier, but what about longer ones like Aral's to Culver City or Beverly Hills?
+Are buses and carpooling the only option, or are there other possiblities?

+Next time I would have more detailed focus questions, since I wasn't anticiplating Aral to have such deep knowledge of the space already to drag out the contextual inquiry.
+Since Aral also didn't have a traditional commuting experience, maybe having additional disqualifying questions to really reach the right personas as we will discuss in the next assigment.